More on traversable wormholes sustained by an extra spatial dimension: The null energy condition (NEC)

 To that end, we start with the four-dimensional null vector $(1,1,0,0)$.
 Continuing with our orthonormal frame, consider the Einstein field equations

 where

 As before, $T_{00}=\rho$ is the energy density and $T_{11}=p_r$ is the radial pressure, but instead of $\rho+p_r$, we need to consider the more general form

-Since we are primarily interested in the vicinity of the throat, we assume that $1-b(r_0)/r_0=0$.
+Since we are primarily interested in the vicinity of the throat, we recall that $1-b(r_0)/r_0=0$.
 So by Eq. (\ref{E:R01}), $R_{01}=0$ at the throat and we are back to the original $\rho +p_r$.
-So from Eqs. (\ref{E:R00}) and (\ref{E:R11}), we have
+So from Eqs. (\ref{E:R00}) and (\ref{E:R11}), we have (recalling that $\partial b/ \partial l\equiv 0$)

 To make the analysis tractable, let us assume for now that our wormhole is time independent; so it is convenient to use the notation $\mu =\mu(r_0,l)$.
-(The time-dependence is highly significant, however.)
 If, in addition, $\Phi$ is independent of $l$, then Eq. (\ref{E:NEC}) becomes

-which is the condition discussed in Ref. \cite{pK18} and leads to the conclusion (since $b'(r_0)<1$) that
+which is the condition discussed in Ref. \cite{pK18a}, and leads to the conclusion (since $b'(r_0)<1$) that

 provided that

 The $l$-dependent terms in Eq. ({\ref{E:NEC}) could strengthen the conclusion if